ppomorsk/aiida-orchestrator/README_AiiDA_Orchestrator.md

 ## AiiDA setup

-Need to have:

-verdi computer graham and narval set up as computers (under those exact names)
+Need to have graham and narval set up as computers (under those exact names)

 Need to have VASP codes set up in aiida under vasp@graham and vasp@narval.